harry7557558/Graphics/numerical/README.md

 Avoid object orientation for simplicity and performance.

-Files started with an underscore are used for debugging header files.
+Files in the `debug` directory are used for debugging header files.

 --------

+Some of the following headers include other headers.

 [rootfinding.h](rootfinding.h): find the roots of functions;